 Add chocolate chips for the perfect flavor!
 You could also use walnuts or leave them out completely, but that’s not living now is it?
 I get the big bag of dairy-free chocolate chips from Costco (you can buy them on Amazon, too).

-This baby literally comes together in like nine minutes, which is splendid since it has to bake for over an hour and then cool.
-Bottom line—make this in the morning so you can munch on it by lunch time.
-And did I mention this vegan banana bread recipe also makes incredible muffins?
+Yes!
+This recipe makes incredible muffins.
 Simply follow the recipe and pour batter into a muffin tin then bake for about 23 minutes, or until golden brown.
 Insanely fluffy!!

 Please let me know how this vegan banana bread recipe turns out for you by leaving a star rating and/or comment!
 Your house is about to smell soooooo good.